getlynx/lynx/README.md

 4. Target 30 second block time.

-5. Hybrid Proof of Work “Rule 1“: A single miner address can’t win a block more than once every 30 minutes.
+5. Hybrid Proof of Work “Rule 1“: A single miner address can’t win a block more than once every 60 blocks.

 6. Hybrid Proof of Work “Rule 2“: The miner’s reward address balance must be greater than or equal to a required fluctuating minimum amount of Lynx to win a block.